-- Requirements: Soft skills are a must when working the help desk, especially communication and problem solving.
+- Requirements: Soft skills are a must when working the help desk, especially communication and problem-solving skills.
 Previous customer service experience is a plus.
 While you may not need technical knowledge at this entry stage, understanding the topics you’ll handle can be a big help.
 For example, if the help desk fields networking queries, a bit of networking savvy will be beneficial.
-Even if you don’t come with existing knowledge, what you learn at Tier 1 will help you build a foundation as you move forward in your career.
+Even if you don’t come in with existing knowledge, what you learn at Tier 1 will help you build a foundation as you move forward in your career.
 Many companies will provide on-the-job training to help you grow your skills.

 - Midpoint salary: $40,500 for Tier 1 and $50,000 for Tier 2

 Our Salary Calculator can give you a closer estimate for your local market.

 2. PC technician

 If you like taking things apart and putting them back together again, this could be the job for you.
 PC technicians offer hands-on technical support in an enterprise environment.
 They install hardware and software, diagnose problems and coordinate repairs.
 These professionals can assist users in a live environment or work on large-scale setups in new offices.

 - Requirements: You can secure this entry-level IT job by demonstrating solid knowledge of PC hardware, networking and Windows, as well as an ability to learn quickly.
 Additionally, consider obtaining a CompTIA A+ Technician certificate.
 The designation is relatively affordable and can be acquired within a few months.

 3. Computer operator

 Here you’ll keep the IT infrastructure up and running.
 A job as a computer operator can involve a wide range of functions including — but not limited to — troubleshooting networking issues, performing preventative maintenance on hardware and software, executing batch commands and checking error reports.